mn3m0nic/ffts/README.md

 # WARNING!

-It's NOT complete list of all Open Source, Free Software and Open Hardware solutions.
+- It's NOT complete list of all Open Source, Free Software and Open Hardware solutions.
-It's only some of them which are compatible and easy to use on authors opinion.
+- It's only some of them which are compatible and easy to use on authors opinion.

-Generic work
+Architecture
 ============
 ![Shematics](https://raw.githubusercontent.com/mn3m0nic/ffts/master/img/FFTS_main.png "FFTS")
 ***